Other Local Groups

 RUILS FAMILY MATTERS SERVICE

-The service’s family support worker aims to help by listening to parents’ worries and experiences in a non-judgmental way, working with them to identify what is working and what is not working, and supporting parents to focus on areas of family life that they find challenging and working with them to identify steps to address some of these difficulties.
+The service’s family support workers aim to help by listening to parents’ worries and experiences in a non-judgmental way, working with them to identify what is working and what is not working, and supporting parents to focus on areas of family life that they find challenging and working with them to identify steps to address some of these difficulties.
 Parents are also provided with information on activities and services and given support to access them.

 An independent resource for special educational needs.
 SOS!SEN provides a free, independent and confidential telephone helpline for parents and others looking for information about special educational needs, and also offers help to those who are having problems with the EHC Plan/statement process.
 SOS!SEN runs free monthly “surgeries” in Thornton Heath, Aldershot and East Molesey, and twice a month in central London near Waterloo station.